VsIG-official/How-To-Commit-Better-Guide/README.md

 Commit message composition is just as important as naming your variables and methods.
 If you’re following the first tip above, it’s very tempting to label a commit as simply “changes” or “savepoint.”
 Don’t fall into that hole.

-- Specify the type of commit:
+- Specify the type of commit with word or emojis.
+(You can make Your own style sheet with all [emojis](https://getemoji.com/) or use one from [github](https://gitmoji.carloscuesta.me/)):

-    - feat: The new feature you're adding to a particular application
+    - feat / 💡: The new feature you're adding to a particular application

-    `feat: add beta sequence`
+    `feat / 💡: add beta sequence`

-    - fix: A bug fix
+    - fix / 🔧: A bug fix

-    `fix: remove broken confirmation message`
+    `fix / 🔧: remove broken confirmation message`

-    - style: Feature and updates related to styling
+    - style / 🎨: Feature and updates related to styling

-    `style: convert tabs to spaces`
+    `style / 🎨: convert tabs to spaces`

-    - refactor: Refactoring a specific section of the codebase
+    - refactor / ♻️: Refactoring a specific section of the codebase

-    `refactor: share logic between 4d3d3d3 and flarhgunnstow`
+    `refactor / ♻️: share logic between 4d3d3d3 and flarhgunnstow`

-    - test: Everything related to testing
+    - test / 🧪: Everything related to testing

-    `test: ensure Tayne retains clothing`
+    `test / 🧪: ensure Tayne retains clothing`

-    - docs: Everything related to documentation
+    - docs / 📝: Everything related to documentation

-    `docs: explain hat wobble`
+    `docs / 📝: explain hat wobble`

-    - chore: Updating grunt tasks etc; no production code change
+    - chore / 🍻: Updating grunt tasks etc; no production code change

-    `chore: add Oyster build script`
+    `chore / 🍻: add Oyster build script`

-You can also use [emojis](https://getemoji.com/) to represent commit types.
+    P.S. alcohol is bad

 - Specify **where** the changes were did (if they were in the same file (or one type of files)):